fosteeco/github-finder-rudemy-react-project/README.md

 One issue I got stuck on during the course was getting the <User/> Functional component to render.
 When I first wrote it I didn't use the correct route so it wouldn't render.
 It was difficult to debug because there wasn't any error but the app wasn't working I used /user:login when it should've been /user/:login .
 Once I overcame that issue the rest of the project came together nicely.
 Seeing all the different ways to write react stuff was neat but I don't know if it was worth learning.
 Oveall I'm excited to continue this course and create other apps with different functionalities.
-I'm going to deploy this to netlify and post a link soon.
+Here's the link to the finished site: https://githubfinder-cfoster.netlify.app/

 # Getting Started with Create React App